Relative Bias Under Imperfect Identification in Observational Causal Inference: Setup and Background

 This section provides an overview of three common identification strategies for the ATE in cross-sectional observational settings: selection-on-observables, instrumental variables, and proximal inference.
 We express these strategies in terms of a common statistical model, which we introduce next, and we discuss the plausibility of the different identifying assumptions in the context of our running example.

-We study the following partially linear structural model for an outcome \(Y\), binary treatment \(Z\), vector of covariates \(X\), unobserved confounder \(U\), and two additional variables \(W_Y\) and \(W_Z\).
-Above, \(\eps_y, \eps_z, \eps_{w_z}, \eps_{w_y}\), and \(\eps_u\) are independent noise terms, and \(f_y\), \(f_z\), \(f_{w_y}\), and \(f_{w_z}\) are generic functions of the covariates \(X\).
-This can be thought of as a special case of the fully non-parametric setting studied in \citet{miao2018identifying}.
+We study the following partially linear structural model for an outcome \(Y\), treatment \(Z\), vector of covariates \(X\), unobserved confounder \(U\), and two additional variables \(W_Y\) and \(W_Z\).\footnote{Because we are studying the behavior of three different identification strategies, we require a model for all four variables: \(Y\), \(Z\), \(W_Y\), and \(W_Z\).
+In settings where researchers are only interested in selection-on-observables, they only need to assume a model for \(Y\).
+Similarly, for IV, a model for \(W_Z\) and \(Y\) are sufficient.} Above, \(\eps_y, \eps_z, \eps_{w_z}\), and \(\eps_{w_y}\) are independent noise terms, and \(f_y\), \(f_z\), \(f_{w_y}\), and \(f_{w_z}\) are generic functions of the covariates \(X\).
+The estimand of interest is the treatment effect, represented by the coefficient in front of \(Z\) in the equation for \(Y\), which we denote \(\tau\).\footnote{The stable unit treatment value assumption (SUTVA) is also implied by this setup.
+In settings where the treatment \(Z\) is binary, we can map the structural models to the potential outcomes framework, where the potential outcomes for \(Y\) under control and treatment, which we write as \(Y(0)\) and \(Y(1)\), can be obtained by substituting \(Z=0\) and \(Z=1\) into the equation for \(Y\).
+As a result, the average treatment effect (ATE) is \(\E[Y(1) - Y(0)] = \tau\).} This can be thought of as a special case of the fully non-parametric setting studied in \citet{miao2018identifying}.
 For expositional clarity, the rest of the paper works with the reduced model that (nonparametrically) partials out \(X\); this also has the effect of centering the remaining variables at zero.
 In a slight abuse of notation, we will use the same notation for the variables and coefficients in the reduced model.

-The structural assumptions encoded in Eq.~\ref{eq-struct} mean that the potential outcomes for \(Y\) under control and treatment, which we write as \(Y(0)\) and \(Y(1)\), can be obtained by substituting \(Z=0\) and \(Z=1\) into the equation for \(Y\).\footnote{The stable unit treatment value assumption (SUTVA) is also implied by this setup.} As a result, the average treatment effect (ATE) is \(\E[Y(1) - Y(0)] = \tau\).
 Figure~\ref{fig-dag} illustrates the setup and the assumptions discussed below.

-Throughout the paper, we take a population view of the linear models.
+We take a population view of the linear models.
 Thus, the `hat' above different terms (i.e., \(\hat Z\) and \(\hat W_Y\)) is used to denote that these are predicted values (at the population-level), not that they correspond to sample estimates.

+\emph{Remark.} Throughout the paper, we assume that \(W_Z\) and \(W_Y\) are pre-treatment variables.
+In other words, we do not account for settings when researchers are using post-treatment negative controls for potential candidates of the treatment proxy \(W_Y\), or settings where \(W_Z\) (i.e., the instrument or outcome proxy) is potentially post-treatment.
+The framework can be adapted to accommodate these settings, though this would require either accounting for potential post-treatment bias from erroneously adjusting for these variables in a selection-on-observables setting, or accounting for different sets of covariates across the different identification strategies.